sarwari-mallela/ie-bank-fe/Threat Modelling.md

 - Identify actors & data sinks/sources

 **Enumerate software components:**
-The IE Bank frontend application encompasses a stack that includes:
+The IE Bank application encompasses a stack that includes:
 - Cloud hosting platform, Azure webservices.
 - Web application architecture, divided into a front-end using Vue.js, and a backend possibly using bicep python.
 - Databases for user data, transactions, and logs, which could include SQL Alquemy and Flask frameworks.